pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Return Array Element

-Returning a list is not always convenient.
-We can use the pipe expression to select the value of a array by specifying a certain index location.
+A pipe expression can be used to select the value of an array by declaring the desired index location.
 This operates in much the same way as the unix pipe, within the query string.

-Here, we select the first element.
+In the Array Index example below, the first element is selected.
 Array indexing begins at zero.

 ```
 - name: "ARRAY INDEX VALUE"